 - To keep your options open, camp close to home.
 (There’s no shame in bailing if problems arise.)

-- To ensure you get a good first impression, postpone your campout if the weather forecast is awful.
+- To ensure you get an excellent first impression, postpone your campout if the weather forecast is awful.

 - To be sure you leave a good feeling for those who come after you, make sure you follow Leave No Trace principles.